 Whether you are an experienced referee (a.k.a. match official) or just getting started, it is always a thrill to walk onto the field and give a loud blast on your whistle to let everyone know who’s in charge.
 The minimum age to become a referee is 12 years old for small sided games and 14 years old for 9v9 and 11v11 games.

 Ontario Soccer offers two referee certification courses, Small Sided and Entry Level.
-The first step for those who are 12 years of age or older and are interested in refereeing small sided soccer (7v7 and smaller) is to enroll and complete a Small Sided Referee Course.
-Those who are 14 and older and are interested in refereeing 9v9 and 11v11 soccer should complete the Entry Level Referee Course.
+The first step for those who are 12 years of age or older on March 31 and are interested in refereeing small sided soccer (7v7 and smaller) is to enroll and complete a Small Sided Referee Course.
+Those who are 14 and older on March 31 and are interested in refereeing all competitions including 9v9 and 11v11 soccer, as well as those interested in being an assistant referee, should complete the Entry Level Referee Course.

 Referee courses are offered at the beginning of the year before the start of the outdoor summer season.

-Please visit the Ontario Soccer website for further information on what to expect as a new Match Official or go directly to the Ontario Soccer Clinic Registration page.
-If you would like to speak with a local official about becoming a referee, you should contact the District Referee Coordinator Mike Smith or Development Officer Beth McClelland.
+Please visit the Ontario Soccer website for further information on what to expect as a new Match Official.
+If you would like to speak with someone local about becoming a referee, you should contact the District Referee Coordinator Mike Smith or Development Officer Beth Pelow (McClelland).

 Course Format